payeezy/google_pay/README.md

   "gateway_message": "Transaction Normal"
 }
 ```
-For an explanation of the response fields please refer to the FirstAPI Developer Portal at [https://developer.payeezy.com/payeezy-api/apis/post/transactions](https://developer.payeezy.com/payeezy-api/apis/post/transactions).
+For an explanation of the response fields please refer to the [Pay with Google API](https://developer.payeezy.com/payeezy-api/apis/post/transactions-17) at the Developer Portal.

 # Sample Application
-The sample application provided on GitHub demonstrates how FirstAPI can be used to process Pay with Google requests.
-The application makes use of the [Volley library] (http://developer.android.com/training/volley/index.html) to issue REST requests to the FirstAPI servers.
+The [sample application](https://github.com/payeezy/pay_with_google/tree/master/sdk) provided on GitHub demonstrates how First Data's RESTful API can be used to process Pay with Google requests.
+The application makes use of the [Volley library](http://developer.android.com/training/volley/index.html) to issue REST requests to the First Data servers.

 The application requires the following permissions: